 Defining those activities in your business is transformational.
 Rather than setting vague intentions for the day, like “spend six hours working on my business,” and wondering whether anything you did was worthwhile – you can set a specific daily goal, like “initiate eight conversations with new prospects,” confident that you’re spending your time only on what matters.

 A great place to start is to look at which activities actually had an impact on your success so far – those are the IPAs to track.
 And keep reading to learn what the most successful leaders in MLM focus their energy on, day in and day out.

 3 Effective Income-Producing Activities

-The most successful leaders in the history of direct sales, particularly multi-level marketing, are the people who have clearly identified their lead measures.
+The most successful leaders in the history of multi-level marketing and direct sales, are the people who have clearly identified their lead measures.
 They relentlessly and consistently focus on activities with measurable impact on their success.

 In MLM, there are three critical lead measures to focus on and track.
 These are the most important income-producing activities:

 - Talking to people: The number of new prospects you connect with each day, week, or month.

 - Following up: How often you follow up and engage with people in your prospect list.

 - Teaching your team: How many people you are effectively coaching to duplicate your success.

 Keep in mind that you need to spend at least 80% of your time on these three activities to grow your business successfully.